-Siphonops annulatus can be distinguished from Gymnopis syntrema due to the former having larger maximum known total length of 450 mm (Maciel and Hoogmoed 2011); annuli numbering 78 – 98 (Taylor 1973), and annular grooves that completely encircle the body, except for three or four posterior most annuli near the vent (Maciel and Hoogmoed 2011).
+Siphonops annulatus can be distinguished from Gymnopis syntrema due to the former having larger maximum known total length of 450 mm (Maciel and Hoogmoed 2011), annuli numbering 78 – 98 (Taylor 1973), and annular grooves that completely encircle the body except for three or four posterior most annuli near the vent (Maciel and Hoogmoed 2011).

 Life History, Abundance, Activity, and Special Behaviors

 Siphonops annulatus exhibits an unusual form of parental care known as maternal dermatophagy, where the offspring consume maternal skin for nourishment.
-Attending mothers have specialized skin, enriched in lipids.
-Offspring have specialized dentition.
+Attending mothers have specialized skin, enriched in lipids and offspring have specialized dentition.
 In contrast to adult S. annulatus, which bear a single row of monocuspid teeth in the lower jaw, older nestlings (140 mm in total length) have 44 spoon-shaped teeth on the lower jaw arranged alternately in three rows, with each nestling tooth bearing multiple claw-like cusps on the distal side.
-Feeding bouts are short, involve the entire clutch simultaneously, and lasting only about seven minutes, followed by long periods of quiescence.
+Feeding bouts are short, involve the entire clutch simultaneously, and only last approximately seven minutes, followed by long periods of quiescence.
 In captivity, one family group was observed to undergo two bouts of feeding which were separated by 64 hours.
 During feeding, the offspring move rapidly over and around the mother, biting her lipid-rich skin and peeling off its outer layer.
 The mother remains calm while the young frenetically tear pieces of skin by spinning along their long body axis, even struggling with one another over the same piece of skin.
 The young continue to search for and eat fragments of skin even after the mother's skin has been peeled off (Wilkinson et al. 2008).

 In addition to maternal dermatophagy, offspring may imbibe liquid exuded from the maternal cloacal opening.
 An attending female, coiled up, was observed to raise her body terminus vertically, exposing the vent; offspring congregated around the vent, pressing against it and apparently consuming the clear liquid exuded from the maternal vent.
 This imbibing behavior has not yet been observed in other amphibians; the content and function of the imbibed fluid are unknown (Wilkinson et al. 2008).

-The diet of wild adult S. annulatus most likely includes soil-dwelling invertebrates, such as earthworms, termites, crickets, slugs, and snails (Jared et al. 1999).
+The diet of wild adult S. annulatus most likely includes soil-dwelling invertebrates, such as earthworms, termites, crickets, slugs, and snails.
 Potential predators include burrowing mammals, ants, and snakes (Jared et al. 1999), such as the colubrid Clelia clelia (Sawaya 1937) or the aniliid Anilius scytale (Greene 1983).

 This species has toxic skin secretions, which have been noted to cause partial paralysis or death in rats and the anurans Bufo ictericus and Leptodactylus ocellatus (Sawaya 1940, cited in Jared et al. 1999).